ParasWaghmare/ParasWaghmare/README.md

 - 👋 Hi, I’m @ParasWaghmare
-- 👀 I’m in learning new tech...
+- 👀 I’m in interested learning new tech...

 <!---